lansiz/eqpt/README.md

 # A path finder for Nash equilibrium
 ## Overview
 This project provides many demo programs to show that the non-cooperative games always converges to Nash equilibrium no matter what initial strategy is given.
+To run the game, all you have to do is provide payoff matrices (functions) and initial strategies.
 The convergence path can be nicely visualized in the 2-D or 3-D graph.

+An algorithm called `geometrical regret matching` is the core of this program.
 More math details are in [this paper](https://doi.org/10.1063/5.0012735).

 ## Requirements
 ***